Topological comparison theorems for Bredon motivic cohomology: Comparing motivic and topological Bredon cohomology over C

 \begin{proposition} Let $X$ be a smooth complex $C_{2}$-variety and $A$ a finite abelian group.
 Then

-is an isomorphism if $a+p\leq b+q$ and an injection if $a+p = b+q+1$. \end{proposition} \begin{proof} We first assume that $X$ is quasi-projective.
-It suffices to assume that $A=\Z/p^i$ where $p$ is a prime.
+is \begin{enumerate} \item[(i)] an isomorphism if $a\leq b-q$ and $a+p\leq b+q$, and \item[(ii)] a monomorphism if $a \leq b-q+1$ and $a+p\leq b+q+1$. \end{enumerate} \end{proposition} \begin{proof} We first assume that $X$ is quasi-projective.
+It suffices to assume that $A=\Z/\ell^i$ where $\ell$ is a prime.
 Suppose that $2$ is invertible in $A$.
-Consider the commutative diagram coming from \aref{prop:mtwo}, where the coefficient group $A$ has been suppressed
+Consider the commutative diagram coming from and \aref{prop:C2e} and \aref{prop:mtwo}, where the coefficient group $A$ has been suppressed

 The horizontal compositions are multiplication by $2$ and so are isomorphisms.
 By the Beilinson-Lichtenbaum conjecture (\ref{eqn:BLconjC}), the middle map is an isomorphism for $a+p\leq b+q$ and an injection for $a+p=b+q+1$.
-The same is thus true of the outer vertical arrows.
+This implies that the same is thus true of the outer vertical arrows.

 It remains to consider the case $A = \Z/2^{i}$.
 By comparing the exact sequences arising from the short exact sequence $0\to \Z/2^{i-1}\to\Z/2^{i}\to \Z/2\to 0$ and induction, we are reduced to the case $A=\Z/2$.